danbalves/danbalves/README.md

 ### Hello 👋

- 🌱 I’m currently learning Kotlin, Xml, Retrofit, Koin, Coroutines, MVVM, GitFlow, SOLID and Clean Architecture
+ 🌱 I’m currently working as an Android Developer.

  <div>
   <a href="https://github.com/danbalves">